drjessiedu/Kiva_API_GPT_text_analysis/README.md

 # kiva-API-GPT
-Scraping data from Kiva API using Python
+1) Scraping data from Kiva API using Python
+2) Text analysis using GPT API